Debating if furnace duct cleaning is worth it?

 The keyword here is “could”.
 The Environmental Protection Agency (EPA) states that no research has proven definitively if duct cleaning prevents health problems.

-However, the argument that duct cleaning improves your indoor air quality is a strong one.
+However, the argument that duct cleaning improves indoor air quality is a strong one.
 If your air ducts are clean, your home’s air is cleaner.
 And improved air quality can reduce your risk of indoor health problems, especially if someone in your home has asthma or other respiratory illnesses.

 Cleaning away dirt and debris in HVAC components (which happens during duct cleaning) will improve the efficiency of your HVAC system.